jwang1122/java/doc/java.md

 3. use **abstract** modifier to make the class abstract which allow no implementation of the abstract method defined in interface.

-❓What is abstract class?
-✔️Abstract classes are similar to interfaces.
-You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation.
-Abstract class: is a restricted class 💡that cannot be used to create objects (to access it, it must be inherited from another class).

-1. it can define abstract method;
-2. avoid to be instantiated(Cannot instantiate the type Person);
-3. only implements common used methods.

 * Inherit from Abstract class
   1. need implements all abstract methods or make itself to be abstract